Vheekey/Voguepay-Blesta/README.md

 # Voguepay-Blesta
-Voguepay payment gateway for blesta cms
+VoguePay payment gateway integration for Blesta CMS.

-How to use:
+VoguePay payment integration for Blesta is free.

+# Documentation
+To integrate, follow these steps:
 - Clone or Download files
 - Go to Blesta/components/gateways/nonmerchant/
 - Then extract the zip folder there